family smiling at sink

 Propane Tankless Water Heaters

-Like the natural gas models, liquid propane tankless water heaters can take advantage of existing gas lines for a compact hot-water solution.
-Propane gas provides a bigger boost in British Thermal Units (BTUs) per dollar than electricity can, so propane tankless water heaters can double the output of hot water when compared to an electric model.
-Most models can support two to three appliances simultaneously, so your dishwasher, washing machine and shower can all have enough hot water to function.
-These units typically require professional installation due to safety issues.
+Similar to natural gas models, liquid propane tankless water heaters can use existing gas lines to provide a space-saving hot water solution.
+Propane offers a higher BTU output per dollar than electricity, allowing propane tankless heaters to deliver double the hot water capacity of an electric model.
+Most propane units can support two to three appliances at once, ensuring that your dishwasher, washing machine, and shower all have enough hot water to operate efficiently.
+Because of safety considerations, these units generally require professional installation.

 Point-of-Use or Utility Water Heaters

-Small storage tank water heaters, known as point-of-use (POU) or utility water heaters, are good choices for adding hot water to outbuildings, shops or garages.
-Utility water heaters usually range in size from 2.5 to 19 gallons.
-You can also use the largest of these heaters to provide hot water to secondary bathrooms situated far from your home’s main water heater.
+Small storage tank water heaters, also called point-of-use (POU) or utility water heaters, are ideal for providing hot water to outbuildings, shops, or garages.
+These units typically range in size from 2.5 to 19 gallons.
+The largest models can also be used to supply hot water to secondary bathrooms that are located far from your home's main water heater.

 Water Heaters for Mobile Homes